Sproutingfam.com is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 I’ve yet to see a 100% silk brand use fluoride or anything synthetic.
 Same goes for the bamboo and corn starch fiber floss products I’ve found.

-So the key is this: Find the brands using a truly natural floss thread material.
+The key: Find floss companies using a natural floss thread material.

-Avoid all the noise and confusion marketing has brought into the space, find a clean thread, and that product will more than likely be a clean, usable product.
+Avoid all the noise and confusion marketing has brought into the natural dental floss space.

 Choose Safe Dental Floss For Your Health